Scroll Top

 If you’re living in an authoritarian country with no functioning rule of law, you are taking a big risk fighting asymmetric fights and we recommend you to take your safety into consideration above all else.

-If you’re living a functioning democracy and your basic rights are not in question, you can punch way above your weight and not expect any repercussions.
+If you’re living in a functioning democracy and your basic rights are not in question, you can punch way above your weight and not expect any repercussions.
 For example I have an open letter against Google.
 What did Google do in response?
 Absolutely nothing, they didn’t even comment or reply.
-Because open letters are a great tool for an assymetric fight and companies are largely helpless against them.
+Because open letters are a great tool for an asymmetric fight and companies are largely helpless against them.
 What other options for destruction do we have?

 The Destroyer can come in any of those five roles, depending on the type of pressure applied to the flawed structure: